moryyiim/countries-app/README.md

 # Frontend Mentor - REST Countries API with color theme switcher

+• This was a project that I completed on Frontend Mentor.

+• I was tasked with creating an app that outputs data that pertains to each country with search and filtering capabilities.

+• I also implemented  a toggle switch for switching between light and dark themes.
+I used React Router to handle the route changes.

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)